Category Archives: Announcements

 * The remaining date for serving at Stewpot Ministries is Saturday, September 27th.

-Fasting Discipline for May
+Fasting Discipline for August

-Major Commemorations for May
+Major Commemorations for August

-May 29 Feast of the Ascension
+August 29 Beheading of the Forerunner

 Prosphora: R. Root

-Sunday, May 11, 2025
+Sunday, July 27, 2025

-Sunday of the Paralytic
+Sunday of the Great-martyr and healer Panteleimon

 Troparion of the Chains of St. Peter: O Holy Apostle, Peter, thou dost preside over the Apostles by the precious chains which thou didst bear.
 We venerate them with faith and beseech thee that by thine intercessions we be granted the great mercy.